Orange-OpenSource/xtesting-onap-robot/README.md

 ## onap.properties

 This file includes all the ONAP end points.
-It is built at ONAP installation and can be found on the ONAM Robot VM.
+It is built at ONAP installation and can be found on the ONAP Robot VM.

 # Launch xtesting-onap-robot